danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/Articles/Getting-Started.md

 ## WebView

-The library's main view is ``WebView``, which can be used to display any web page based on a URL.
+The library's main view is ``WebView``, which can display web pages and HTML content.

-The easiest way to use the view is to just load a url into it:
+The easiest way to use this view is to just load a url into it:

 ```swift
 import SwiftUI